Embedded Julia Set

 There are three canonical types of embedded Julia Set shapes, although most really fall on a continuum somewhere between these extremes:

 Type C (C is for cusp) embedded Julia sets are those found in cusps.
 There are two subclasses, type C and type CC (discussed next).
-All type C's have large open regions with clearly visible nodes, and the filaments connecting the center through the nodes to the Fatou dust have an obvious binary-tree structure.
-Figures 1 and 2 below exemplify type C.
+All type C's have large open regions with clearly visible nodes.
+In a type C the filaments connecting the center node to the other nodes pass through Fatou dust boundaries (the prominent double-spirals in figure 2 below) and multi-way branch points (at the center of each double-spiral).
+Figure 2 below exemplifies type C.

-Type CC (CC is for cardioid cusp)embedded Julia sets are a special and very important subclass of type C. They are all shaped like the cauliflower Julia set.
-This Julia set has a single component and a totally connected interior, and the nodes are connected directly to one another without going through Fatou dust boundaries.
+Type CC (CC is for cardioid cusp) embedded Julia sets are a special and very important subclass of type C. They are all shaped like the cauliflower Julia set.
+This Julia set has a single component and a totally connected interior, and the nodes are connected directly to one another forming an obvious binary-tree structure, without going through Fatou dust boundaries.
 Figure 1 below is a type CC.

 Type F (F is for filament) embedded Julia sets are found near a filament that is not in a cusp.
 They are shaped like filaments themselves, and the nodes are difficult to distinguish because there are no open spaces with nodes in the middle.
 However, the nodes can still be seen because they are places where the filaments become "hairier" (areas of the embedded Julia set that have a locally higher Hausdorff dimension).
 Figure 3 below is a type F.